mozilla/bedrock/docs/firefox-accounts.rst

 ..
 Important::

-    Requests to metrics API endpoints should only be made when an associated CTA is visibly displayed on a page.
-For example, if a page contains both a Firefox Accounts signup form and a Firefox Monitor button, but only one CTA is displayed at any one time, then only the metrics request associated with that CTA should occur.
+    Requests to metrics API endpoints should only be made when an associated :abbr:`CTA (Call To Action)` is visibly displayed on a page.
+For example, if a page contains both a Firefox Accounts signup form and a Firefox Monitor button, but only one :abbr:`CTA (Call To Action)` is displayed at any one time, then only the metrics request associated with that :abbr:`CTA (Call To Action)` should occur.
 For links generated using the ``fxa_link_fragment`` helper, you will also need to manually add a CSS class of ``js-fxa-product-button`` to trigger the script.